R31Z/JS-questions-and-answers/Questions and Answers.md

 JavaScript uses a hierarchical structure, applicable to all the objects created in a document.
 Following are the objects, used in JavaScript that shows the relationship of one object to another.
 ### Window Object.
 It is the topmost object in the hierarchy.
 It refers to the content area of the browser window that consists of HTML documents.
 Each frame is also a window that has some actions inside it.
+### Document Object.
+A Document object represents the HTML document that the window will display.
+It has various properties that refer to other objects, which allow access to and modification of content in the document.